Lennskie/bachelor-thesis-2023/README.md

 Add to the code:
 - Make the button actually remove the entry on the website and even in the JSON if possible.
 - Make the program fail if a param is missing
-- Have the param function write to JSON